intel-retail/automated-vending/docs_src/phases/phase1.md

 </details>

-This is the end of the scenario, and should provide an essential understanding of maintenance mode as well as temperature reactions in the Automated Checkout reference design.
+This is the end of the scenario, and should provide an essential understanding of maintenance mode as well as temperature reactions in the Automated Checkout reference implementation.

 ## Summary

 You have successfully run through a typical Automated Checkout workflow using simulated interactions and devices.
-In the other phases of this reference design, we ramp up to using physical devices and provide guidance on writing new services for your custom devices and needs.
+In the other phases of this reference implementation, we ramp up to using physical devices and provide guidance on writing new services for your custom devices and needs.